Christ in Leviticus

 Christ Connection - Cleanness Flows from Him

 In Matthew 8, a leper comes to Jesus and says, “Lord, if thou wilt, thou canst make me clean.”
 Under the Levitical law, anyone who touches a leper becomes unclean.
 But Jesus “put forth his hand, and touched him, saying, I will; be thou clean.”
 And the man was cleansed immediately.
-Cleanness did not come from separation or waiting seven days.
-It came from the touch of the One who cannot be made unclean.
-Jesus is the priest who declares people clean, and His touch is power,…
+Cleanness came from the touch of the One who cannot be made unclean.
+Jesus is the priest who declares people clean, and His touch is power, carrying healing rather than contamination.

 Open the chapter → - Leviticus 14Curated